National Test Pilot School: History

+In 2020, the OH-58C was retired from service at the NTPS.

+In 2023, NTPS acquired Flight Research Inc., a provider of flight training as well as aircraft maintenance.
+NTPS also announced a new not-for-profit business, Flight Research International LLC.

 Courses

 Professional course

 The principal course taught at the NTPS is the professional course, which is certified for EASA category 1.
 It is a one-year-long course covering performance, flying qualities, and avionics systems.
 Both test pilots and flight test engineers are trained.
 Portions of the course are specifically tailored for fixed or rotary-wing pilots and engineers.
 Subsets of the professional course, taught in conjunction with professional course students, are offered routinely: